Lakshkhandelwal/File-Cryptography-and-Steganography/README.md

 5. The message will be decoded then decrypted and show in a dialog box.

 In this simple ways, a message can be encrypted and then encoded into any file of your choice and vice versa.

+# LICENSE
+This repository is licensed under the MIT License - see the LICENSE file for details.